AliceWonderMiscreations/libbitcoin-RPM/README.md

     mock -D '_prefix /opt/libbitcoin' \
       -D '_datadir /usr/share' \
-      -r libbitcoin-7-x86_64 compat-libpng-1.6.28-2.el7.centos.0.src.rpm`
+      -r libbitcoin-7-x86_64 \

-You probably will need to redefine more than just the `_prefix` macro, you will need to make sure the `pkgconfig` utility knows to look for dependencies within the `/opt/libbitcoin` prefix as well as within the `/usr` prefix, and you may need to define a macro so that `/sbin/ldconfig` inside the mock buildroot knows to look for shared libraries there too.
+      compat-libpng-1.6.28-2.el7.centos.0.src.rpm

+You *probably* will need to redefine a few other macros so that the `pkgconfig` utility looks within `/opt/libbitcoin/path` before looking in `/usr/path` etc.

-You will need to create a file within the `/etc/ld.so.conf.d/` on your filesystem when you install the packages so the shared libraries can be found without needing to resort to an rpath in executables that need to load them.
+When installing packages built with an alternate `_prefix` you will need to create a file within the `/etc/ld.so.conf.d/` directory on your filesystem so the shared libraries can be found without needing to resort to an rpath.
+For example, a file containing the following:

+    #library path for libbitcoin packages
+    /opt/libbitcoin/lib64

 ## Compatibility Packages